LoopKit/loopdocs/docs/faqs/glossary.md

 **Issue**: On github - a formal method to report a problem, either code behavior or documentation

+**JSON**: JavaScript Object Notation; a standard data interchange format that is text-based and human readable

 **macOS**: operating system for Mac computer

 **Lock your Phone**: click the button on the side of the phone to lock it - prevent accidental touch, i.e., accidental Loop command